Vivarium (film): Plot

-A cuckoo engages in brood parasitism and ejects a hatchling from its nest.
-Primary school teacher Gemma and her boyfriend Tom, a landscaper, bury an altricial chick before visiting a housing development called Yonder, where all the homes appear identical.
+Primary school teacher Gemma and her boyfriend Tom, a landscaper, visit a housing development called Yonder, where all the homes appear identical.
 They are shown house number 9 by an unusual real estate agent named Martin, who unsettlingly mimics Gemma's answer after asking if they have children.
-After a tour, Martin disappears without explanation.
+During a tour of number 9, Martin disappears without explanation.
 Gemma and Tom attempt to leave the development but inexplicably end up going back to house 9, after which the couple drives through the seemingly endless, identical streets until eventually running out of fuel.

 Gemma and Tom sleep in the house and attempt to escape on foot but repeatedly return to the same house.
 Outside, they find a box containing vacuum-sealed, flavorless food.
 Tom sets the house on fire and the couple sleeps on the pavement.
-By morning, however, the fire has left no damage, and a new box appears, this time containing an infant and a message instructing them to raise the child in order to be released.
+By morning, however, the fire has left no damage, and a new box appears, this time containing a baby boy and a message instructing them to raise the child in order to be released.

 After 98 days, the child has grown rapidly to the size of a ten-year-old, mimicking Tom and Gemma and shrieking when hungry.
 When it calls Gemma "Mother", she denies the role, while Tom refers to the child as "it".
-The couple waits in the garden with a pickaxe to ambush whoever is delivering the food, but no one appears.
+The couple waits in the garden with a pickaxe to ambush whoever is delivering the food and takes away the trash, but no one appears.
 Tom begins digging a hole in the garden while growing withdrawn.
-Meanwhile, the Boy watches abstract, fractal-like patterns on television.
+Meanwhile, the boy watches abstract, fractal-like patterns on television.